About the book

 Whether you are an early adopter, a sceptic, or just content to go with the flow, this book will help you navigate the digital world in a way that honours Christ and leads to your growth and the growth of those around you.

-After graduating with a history degree from Oxford University, Ed spent ten years serving in pastoral ministry amongst students.
-He currently works for the Oxford Pastorate, heading up the Oxford Global Leadership Initiative, which seeks to help students develop the character qualities needed for leadership roles.
+After graduating with a history degree from Oxford University, Ed lived in South Africa before returning to Oxford in 2010 to work on a PhD exploring the virtue of hope.
+He currently serves as Executive Director of the Oxford Character Project, which seeks to help students develop the character qualities needed for leadership that furthers the public good.

 A pastor and speaker, Pete co-leads Inspire London Church based at 'Silicon Roundabout', the technology hub in central London.
 After graduating from Oxford University with degrees in Philosophy, Politics and Economics (PPE) and an MSc in Sociology, Pete worked as a strategy consultant in communications and high-tech industries.

 Pete's passion for seeing the Christian faith integrated into all aspects of life was further strengthened through studying theology at Wycliffe Hall, Oxford.
 Pete also works for Christians in Sport.
 He is married to Rebecca, who works as a surgeon and together they have a baby boy Oliver.
 Follow Pete on Twitter @peteinspire